joelouthan/Theologicus/src/confession-1689/1689-10-3-the-calling-of-god-independent-of-us.md

 We are just like the infant.
 We are just like the mentally handicap.
 All the IQ and EQ and knowledge and smarts and wisdom will not save us.
 God must have mercy on our souls.
 God must choose us.
 God must save us.

->John 3:8 (CSB) The wind blows where it pleases, and you hear its sound, but you don’t know where it comes from or where it is going.
+>John 3:8 The wind blows where it pleases, and you hear its sound, but you don’t know where it comes from or where it is going.
 So it is with everyone born of the Spirit.”

 The Spirit must give life.
 And to the elect--that would include the miscarried, the stillborn, the mentally handicap, dare I say, the emotionally handicap, the infant, the child, the teenager, the adult, or the elderly--the Spirit gives life so that God's people will now seek first the kingdom of God and his righteousness.